 This was at the backyard of the Math. department of Fields Institute (with some coffee stain on it), where I used to read or doodle cutting talks.
 That girl in the picture here is not me.
 I never sat there.
 One evening, while I sipped my free department-coffee and watched without interest like a regular caffeine-addicted voyeur, a couple played table tennis on the cement slab in front of the girl in the picture.
 Though it is actually some sort of a fountain – not a table at all.
 Suddenly they stopped playing and started kissing.
-While they kissed, both of them held the other’s face with one hand and the table tennis bat with the other.
-It was a complicated dance they were performing.
+While they kissed, each held the other’s face with one hand and the table tennis bat with another hand.
+It was a complicated dance that they were performing.

 This was drawn at Beverly Park – where I fit well since everybody else including the birds and the bees looked high on pot and keen to hump.
 The whole park smelled of joints.
 After a while the girl on the left with the hibijibis in her hair started crying – probably got too stoned.

 This was at the shore of Lake Ontario at the end of Spandina Avenue – another spot I used to spend time cutting talks, even though it was a long and boring walk other than the Chinatown bit.
 The shore was beautiful because the lake was deep and blue and mysterious.
 It was a warm and sunny day, but windy.
 Both me and the seagull were too comfortably tucked up to move.
 An oldish Canadian man came to me and said – `Hey I’m an author and I need an illustrator!’
 Then he saw my drawing of the seagull and said – `Oh but I need a really good one at that you know?’ and left.